-- Pack some snacks – If you are bringing kiddos for your family session, bringing snacks (not messy ones, please!) can help them make it through a lengthy photo shoot.
-If at all possible, we want to avoid a session interrupted by hungry two-year-old tears.
+- Pack some snacks – Bringing snacks (not messy ones, please!) can help you make it through a lengthy photo shoot.
+If at all possible, we want to avoid a session interrupted by stomach growls.

 By following these 10 simple rules, you can set yourself up for a stress-free, beautiful session filled with confidence and laughter, and an album full of photos that you will cherish for years to come.